vaibhav90/geospatial-precipitation-pipeline/README.md

 The script (`src/consolidate_parquet_to_query_dataset`) reads all the Parquet files in the directory, concatenates them into a single DataFrame, and then saves the combined dataset as a single Parquet file.

 To verify the integrity and structure of our final combined Parquet file, I implemented a sanity check script using Dask, a library for parallel computing in Python.
-This scripted tests the Data Loading Verification, Schema Validation, Data Sampling, H3 Index Verification.
+This script tests the Data Loading Verification, Schema Validation, Data Sampling, H3 Index Verification.
 The below was the output of the sanity check script:

 ```bash
 Columns in the dataset: Index(['timestamp', 'h3_index', 'latitude', 'longitude', 'precipitation'], dtype='object')